 If you are an experienced snorkeler and it’s very calm out, there’s a really interesting reef with canyons off the North end of the bay.
 You have to swim around the rocky point to get there and it can get pretty strong surges, so a calm morning is the best time for snorkeling here.
 We’ve seen turtles, dolphins, eagle rays, sharks, and quite a few fish while snorkeling in this area and the reef itself is worth a look.

 Maniniowali is sometimes glass smooth with calm and gentle waves, however it can also get very large waves and strong currents.
 A visit during the spring, summer or fall is ideal for those wanting to enjoy the soft white sand abundant along Hawaiian shores.
 The summer is often calmer and bigger surf tends to be more common in the winter months.
-While Hawaii County has been trying to get the funding approved, Lifeguards are not currently on duty at Kua Bay.
+Hawaii County finally got the funding approved to install a lifeguard tower in July of 2019 so there re now lifeguards on duty at Kua Bay during the day.

 Maniniowali is a renowned beach for boogie boarding.
 There are often fun sized waves that take a little skill and practice to ride.
 Be aware that the shore break and currents can be strong and some ocean knowledge is advised to play in the surf.
 Even if you see many people swimming and boogie boarding during big swells, keep in mind that most of them are locals who know the water and conditions at Kua Bay very well.
 If you are not an expert swimmer, don’t go out in high surf.